wncc/WnCC/_soc_projects/83-tarush.md

 ---

 ---
+[APPLICATIONS CLOSED!!!]

+<!--break-->

 Learning competitive coding, starting from where CS101 left.
 Introduction to "Competitive" part of it.
 Optimising code and learning data structures and algorithms.

-<!--break-->

 No. of mentees: <= 3